martonbalazs/cli_view_edit/README.md

 - vcl is very similar, it also copies full filename into xclipboard, useful if we want to make a notice of the file.

-- lo, lowo, slo, svlo (Lots of documents Opener): these form a document or webpage viewing queue system, they use "silent_cpucsekk" from my other repo "cli_util".
+- lo, lo2e, lowo, slo, svlo (Lots of documents Opener): these form a document or webpage viewing queue system, they use "silent_cpucsekk" from my other repo "cli_util".
 Script "slo" is the server, could be launched from your startup sequence.
 It waits for your system load to settle, then opens the next document or webpage in the queue, stored in ~/.slo/2p.txt. "svlo" does the actual opening (invokes "v" above for most file types).
-Scripts "lo" and "lowo" feed the queue: "lo [url or (parts of) filename(s)]" just adds the stuff specified in its argument, while "lowo [filename]" goes through the file specified in your ~/.lowo folder and opens webpages in there one by one.
+Scripts "lo", "lo2e" and "lowo" feed the queue: "lo/lo2e [url or (parts of) filename(s)]" just adds the stuff specified in its argument, while "lowo [filename]" goes through the file specified in your ~/.lowo folder and opens webpages in there one by one.
   Great for going through routine webpages (like news, Facebook, etc) or through a saved list of urls from a long day.
 See the script for more details.

 - catthatfile is just a small utility that is used by some of the above.
 It pings the original file every 30 seconds until the copy is being looked at.